Why first love never dies, and genuine love never get out of style -

 I expect to live single

-Six months to Donald’s execution, the Legal Council for Truth and Justice, a Non-Government Organization, took over his case, and enlisted it for re-trial.
+Six months after Donald’s sentencing, the Legal Council for Truth and Justice, a Non-Government Organization, took over his case, and enlisted it for re-trial.

 “The state and Jury are sorry for the wrongful carriage of judgment during your first trial.
-You are hereby pronounced not guilty and free to live your live as you please.”
-The Jury declared.
+You are hereby pronounced not guilty and free to live your life as you please”, the Jury declared.

 He completed his education at Cambridge, while Dianna was practicing as a surgeon.
 They got married on the lover’s day of St. Valentine, and settled down in England, living in a country home with plentiful English red roses.